jaison5/IEEE-AIoT/README.md

 ## 📝 License

-This project is licensed under the MIT License - see the [LICENSE](https://github.com/jaison5/Robotic-AIoT-Max/blob/main/LICENSE)file for details.
+This project is licensed under the MIT License - see the [LICENSE](https://github.com/jaison5/Robotic-AIoT-Max/blob/main/LICENSE) file for details.

 ---